 Some of the above observations are first of its kind.
-Should 2 Judge Amardeep have characterized the word ‘generally’ in 2 Judge Manish Goel in such elaborate fashion?
+2 Judges in Amardeep have characterized the word ‘generally’ of 2 Judge in Manish Goel in an elaborate fashion?
 Questions for a Larger Bench, surely.

 Interestingly, in 3 Judge Anjana Kishore, (2002) 10 SCC 194 many years earlier, power under Article 142 was exercised to allow parties to move a joint application before a Family Court for ‘dispensing with the need of waiting for six months’.
 It was directed the Family Court would pass a final order on such petition ‘within such time as it may deem fit’.